tiagoprn/my_talks/kibana/presentation.md

 - Elasticsearch - What is sharding and its' benefits?
 - Elasticsearch as your primary data store?
 - Recommended way to use elasticsearch
+- How to query your data on elasticsearch
+- Using python to populate data into elasticsearch
 - Kibana - The elasticsearch Web UI
-- Using python to populate data into elasticsearch
 - Exploring data on Kibana - The "Discover"
 - Exploring data on Kibana - The "Saved Searches"
 - Exploring data on Kibana - "Dashboards"